Viktor1722/Mrr-drones/README.md

 The solution needed to provide real-time visibility into both mission progression and data management aspects, enabling stakeholders to track mission stages and confirm the successful storage of all mission-related assets.
 That is how the progress bar is going to solve this problem.
 By providing stages of the mission which are going to be dynamically updated based on the progress of the drone.

-In the video you can see the platform on the left with the progressbar on the bottom of the map and on the left there is a minecraft environment where we tested the dornes performance since the phisical drona was not always available for us to test new code implementations
+The video displays a dual-screen interface featuring a platform with a progress bar positioned at the bottom of the map on the left side.
+Next to this is a Minecraft environment utilized for drone performance testing, as the physical drone was not consistently available for evaluating new code implementations.

+The progress bar updates by monitoring the drone's altitude data until the drone achieves "In flight position."
+Subsequently, the progress bar transitions to displaying the drone's proximity to the nearest waypoint coordinates.
+Each mission comprises multiple waypoints that collectively define the coverage area for the drone to navigate.

 https://github.com/user-attachments/assets/b19f348b-31d0-44b1-8af3-5fbd76bcbb41